maboros/VSITE_CSH_ASSIGNMENT/README.md

 by selecting "Prema pravopisu" all letters must be changed to not capital letters, except for letters after punctuation marks (fullstop, exclamation point and question mark), which have to be switched according to spelling rules.
-Make sure that "dž", "lj", and "nj" are also according to spelling rules.
+Make sure that "dž", "lj", and "nj" are also according to spelling rules!